Professor, Thomas J. Abood Research Scholar, and Co-Director of the Terrence J. Murphy Institute for Catholic Thought, Law and Public Policy

 |Description of course 950 :||Under the supervision of a faculty member, a student may receive up to two hours of course credit for researching and writing a substantial paper on a topic of the student's own choosing.
 The student must receive the instructor's per- mission to enroll in this course and must meet periodically with the instructor for discussion, review and evaluation.
 Each faculty member may supervise the research of no more than five students each semester.|

 My scholarship has straddled two very different areas.
 In one series of articles, I traced the evolution of consumer credit law from a matter of local (primarily state) regulation to a matter of federal regulation, demonstrating the interplay between regulatory action and case law that has given this complex area its current form, and concluding that a dynamic tension between the two provides the optimum form of regulation.
 In another series of articles, I explored convergences between Catholic teachings on women and their role in contemporary society and the strand of feminist legal theory known as “care feminism,” “cultural feminism” or “relational feminism,” articulating a Catholic feminism based practically on strong social support of people engaged in family care work, and theoretically on a dependency-based theory of justice and a gender theory of complementarity.

-Elizabeth R. Schiltz, Expressivist Arguments in the Context of Selective Abortions after Prenatal Diagnoses of Disability in Search of Common Ground on Abortion and Reproductive Justice ( Meredith Esser, Justin Murray, and Robin West, eds, Ashgate Press, forthcoming 2013)
+Elizabeth R. Schiltz, Finding Common Ground in the Disability Rights Critiques of Selective Abortions in In Search of Common Ground on Abortion (Meredith Esser, Justin Murray, and Robin West, eds, Ashgate Press, 2014)